rohany/rohany.github.io/src/content/blog/research-ideas.md

-the Taco slicing work became a small part of a larger paper on [sparse array programming](https://rohany.github.io/publications/ooplsa2021-sparse-arrays.pdf), and the [AutoMap paper](https://rohany.github.io/publications/sc2023-automap.pdf) ended up getting accepted a few years later, as it had to be pushed to the finish line by another student.
+the Taco slicing work became a small part of a larger paper on [sparse array programming](https://rohany.github.io/publications/ooplsa2021-sparse-arrays.pdf), and the [AutoMap paper](https://rohany.github.io/publications/sc2023-automap.pdf) ended up getting accepted a few years later (after several rejections), as it had to be pushed over the finish line by another student.

 ## DISTAL